kraken-id/LightSpeed/README.md

 # LightSpeed
 Send Currencies to Kraken to receive KrakenToken wich send tokens to users or convert to another currency and receive it in your address
+- There are no fees or commisions 0.00%
 ## Token Basic Infomation
+#### How to get it?
-- The token can be gained by sending a <a href="#blank">accepted currency</a> to the kraken network or by being gifted/paid through it.
+- The token can be gained by sending a <a href="#blank">accepted currency</a> to the kraken network.
-- There are no fees or commisions 0.00%
+- Being gifted/paid through it.
+- Buying some in the Store
 #### There are sayings for certain amounts of LightSpeed
 - A `Bag` or `Grand` refers to Ḻ1000
 - A `DarkSpeed` refers to Ḻ0.001